 As someone who has presented in front of audiences from 5 to 500, I understand why a presenter might do this.
-The pressure of an audience or one’s undying passion for the content or a lack of preparation can lead us all, including myself, to use this tactic.
-In addition, presenters rationalize that reading the text on a slide will help audiences, “really get it,” and, “Be excited!”
+The pressure of an audience, one’s undying passion for the content or a lack of preparation can lead us all to use this tactic―myself included.
+In addition, presenters rationalize that reading the text on a slide will help audiences, “really get it,” and, “be excited!”
 Unfortunately, it is just the opposite.
-There are, in fact, several valid reasons why reading content from slides is really bad.
-Really bad.
-And, in some cases, those reasons are backed by scientific research.
+In fact, there are several valid reasons why reading content from slides is really, really bad.
+And in some cases, those reasons are backed by scientific research.

 Let’s take a look.

 For one thing, it bores our audiences.
 Why?
-Well here is the science behind it.
+Here is the science behind it.

-When you project a slide up on a screen, it will, in most cases, have text written on it in the form of key messages or bullet points.
+In most cases, when you project a slide on a screen, it will have text written on it in the form of key messages or bullet points.
 Research has shown that audience members read those messages on their own, without prompting.
 If it’s in their first language, they actually can’t help but to read it.1 It’s automatic.
 And, they read it in a matter of seconds.